 How to Remove Deodorant Stains

-Removing deodorant stains from clothing caused by sweat or perspiration is a job that should be treated as soon as is possible.
+How to remove deodorant stains from clothing caused by sweat or perspiration is a job that should be treated as soon as is possible.

 Most deodorant stains look white or yellow.
-Getting the stains out depends on a number of factors: The amount of deodorant that was used, the chemicals in the deodorant, the pH level of the sweat, the type of fabric material the garment was made from, and so on.
+Getting the stains out depends on a number of factors:

 To get rid of deodorant stains, try these methods to see which works best on your clothes.
+Always remember to be sure the stain is gone before putting an item in the dryer or you risk permanent staining.

 Bleach will not help with deodorant stains, so if you haven’t tried it yet don’t bother.